vasilisanagno/Web-App-Connect4-Ai-and-Multiplayer/README.md

 # Web App Connect4 Ai and Multiplayer

-This web application allows users to play Connect4 against AI or other players in real-time multiplayer mode using React for frontend, Node.js for backend and PostgreSQL.
+This web application allows users to play Connect4 against AI or other players in real-time multiplayer mode using React(javascript) for frontend, with a Node.js server as its backend, communicating with a PostgreSQL database.
 The application features user authentication, account management, game statistics, and more.

 ## Table of Contents
 - [Features](#features)